shdant113/webDiplomacy-GR/README.md

 I occasionally add a dump of old data to this repo.
 The files in the dataDump and storeGR directories are stupidly large.
 Don't download them unless a catastrophy happens and they don't exist anywhere else.

+**Cloning this repo will take a long time because of this.
+Watch an episode of GoT or something in the meanwhile.**

 These instructions were written by ghug.

 ---